google-research/discs/README.md

     pip install -e .

 ## DISCS Experiment
 To run a sampling experiment, we need to set up the model we want to sample from, set up the sampler we want to use and also define the experimental setup (number of chains, chain length, etc.).
-To achieve that three main components are required to run an experiment in this package:
+To achieve this, three main components are required to run an experiment in this package:
-* Model configs which are defined under `./discs/models/configs/`.
-For each model, its corresponding config contains the shape and the number of categories of the sample and also model parameters.
+* **Model configs** which are defined under `./discs/models/configs/`.
+For each model, its corresponding config contains the shape and the number of categories of the sample and also additional model config values to setup the model parameters.
-* Sampler config which are defined under `./discs/samplers/configs/`.
-For each sampler, its corresponding config contains the parameters required to set up the sampler.
+* **Sampler config** which are defined under `./discs/samplers/configs/`.
+For each sampler, its corresponding config contains the values required to set up the sampler.
-* Experiment config which are defined under `./discs/experiment/configs/`.
-Note that the experimental setup varries depending on the type of the model we wish to run. `./discs/experiment/configs/lm_experiment.py` contains the experiment setup for the `text_infilling` problem. `./discs/experiment/configs/co_experiment.py` contains the common configs of the combinatorial optimization problem which depending on the problem type additional configs of the graph type are defined under their different folder in `./discs/experiment/configs/`.
+* **Experiment config** which are defined under `./discs/experiment/configs/`.
+Note that the experimental setup varries depending on the type of the model we wish to run.
+For all the experiments, we first load the common general experiment configs defined at `./discs/common/configs.py` and then update the values depending on the task type. `./discs/experiment/configs/lm_experiment.py` contains the experiment setup for the `text_infilling` problem. `./discs/experiment/configs/co_experiment.py` contains the common configs of the combinatorial optimization problem which depending on the problem type additional configs of the graph type are defined under their different folder in `./discs/experiment/configs/`.

+**Note**: to learn how to add your sampler or model to the packages, you can refer to the explanations provided in `./discs/samplers/` and `./discs/models/`.

 Under the `./discs/samplers/` directory, you can see the list of all the samplers with their corresponding configuration under `./discs/samplers/configs/`.
 List of the samplers:
 * randomwalk
 * hammingball
 * blockgibbs
+* gwg
 * path_auxiliary
 * dlmc (dlmcf: solver=euler_forward)
 * dmala